 Program Link - College of Charleston: Provides a BA in Sociology with an emphasis on research and cultural studies.

-Program Link - Francis Marion University: Offers a BA in Sociology with hands-on research and internship opportunities.
+Program Link - University of South Carolina Upstate: Offers a BA in Sociology with hands-on research and internship opportunities.

 Program Link - South Carolina State University: Provides a BA in Sociology with a focus on social work and applied research.